In the pilot episode of 30 Rock, NBC executive Jack Donaghy (Alec Baldwin) explains the “three kinds of heat” to Liz

 The trivection oven is an actual GE product and Jack’s description is taken nearly verbatim from GE’s website.
 Jack uses the GE trivection oven as a metaphor to explain the changes he is about to bring to TGS, the show-within-a-show of 30 Rock.
 Jack explains he is adding Tracy Jordan to the cast, who will be the show’s much needed third source of heat.

 The “three kinds of heat” is likely a spoof of something Tina Fey heard an executive say, but it’s an accurate description of what is needed in storytelling.
-If 30 Rock was only about Liz and Jack there would be something missing — two main characters and their interactions (despite their very different personalities and values) would not be enough to sustain the show, nor would they logical have much reason to interact.
-But the third main character, Tracy Jordan, provides a third source of heat that drives the plot of each episode because Tracy is the link between Jack and Liz.
+If 30 Rock was only about Liz and Jack there would be something missing — two main characters and their interactions (despite their very different personalities and values) would not be enough to sustain the show, nor would they have much reason to interact.
+The third main character, Tracy Jordan, is the link between Jack and Liz.
 Without Tracy (who Jack hand-picked to be on TGS) there would be little reason for Liz to constantly interact with an executive like Jack.
 Tracy pulls these two disparate people together and gives them something to have conflict over.
+He is the third heat.

 As a general rule (and there are of course exceptions, which you will no doubt look for) when a movie, novel, memoir, or even a short story lacks a character triangle, the plot feels thin, the pacing slow, or the characters underdeveloped.
 Either the conflict between the characters is not complex enough to truly complicate the plot and move it forward or the characterization is too thin.